Lester-liu/SketchRetrieval/readme.md

 The idea is quite simple, 3D models are complex and can not be given directly to any machine learning mecanisms.
 So, instead of using the whole model, we use different views of the model.
 Then we summarize the view with words using K-Mean and run a SVM on these bags of features.

+## Interesting components

+This repository contains some modules that can be used in other jobs.

+1. K-Mean with CUDA (CuBLAS, CuSPARSE, etc.)
+2. Gabor filter
+3. Contour extractor
+4. PLY 3D model to 2D image with different angles
+5. OFF to PLY convertor

 ## How to use

 To run this code, you will need: